knowlesy/hashicorp/Packer/Hyper-V/Windows Image ex2/README.md

 ## Packer
 Examples of using Packer

-This example demo's how to use packer with Hyper V from a Windows ISO thats stored locally
+This example demo's how to use packer with Hyper V from a Windows ISO thats stored locally.
+This will deployan OS, downloadsysinternals, create a few directories, perform windows updates, cleanup the OS and then Sysprep it.

 [Copying files into Image](https://www.packer.io/docs/provisioners/file)